All Episodes

 Hey.

-Any complication is just a window for like ten other distractions, and I think that's where we got you with this whole navel gazing over why we lost this election with Romney and what is a Republican these days.
+And I think that's where we got to with this whole navel-gazing over why we lost this election with Romney and what is a Republican these days.

-I think the lesson that we haven't learned is that uh this is what happens when you compromise.
+I think the lesson that we haven't learned is that this is what happens when you compromise.

 Nobody liked the guy.

-When you say nobody liked the guy, you mean as somebody to vote for.
+When you say nobody liked the guy, you mean as somebody to vote for?

 Yes.